 A Borderline will often hint at their feelings (like not feeling in the mood for sex, needing to leave the relationship, etc.), but the moment you confront their meaning directly, they'll accuse you of wanting out of it!
 They'll either rage at you or become the weepy, injured, "abandoned" party.
 You cannot reason with a Borderline, and make him/her see that it is they who initiated this upset~ but you must firmly state/confront their attempt to manipulate your feelings, and then take some time away--no matter how guilty he/she tries to make you feel.

 The most dangerous element you share with a Borderline, is poor self-worth.
-If you truly liked and respected yourself, you wouldn't be involved with a damaged, self-sabotaging individual who's toxic and hurtful to you.
+If you truly liked and respected yourself, you wouldn't tolerate nor be involved with a damaged, self-sabotaging individual who's toxic and hurtful to you.

 You'll be attracted to aspects in the Borderline, that are missing in yourself.
 If you're a fixer/rescuer, you'll be drawn to the fragile/vulnerable facets of The Waif.
 If you're meek/passive and afraid to assert yourself, you'll be drawn to The Witch.
 If you lack empowerment, and have discomfort/shyness around others because you feel unworthy, you'll admire The Queen.
 If your nature is outgoing/gregarious, but your family of origin didn't share this characteristic, or saw their world as a dangerous/scary place, you could find yourself inhibited (and limited) by The Hermit.

 All Borderlines try to control you.
 The Witch controls with intimidation and abuse.
 The Queen controls by making you feel inferior and defective.
 The Waif controls by shaming and guilting you.
-The Hermit controls by making you responsible for her survival, and inhibiting your freedom.
+The Hermit controls by making you feel responsible for her survival, and inhibiting your freedom.